upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/gen_limit_exclusions_cfru_dpe.md

 - unrestricted service and current `GenRestrictions` include synthetic Gen 8 and Gen 9 species.
 - Gen 8 and Gen 9 species are excluded when only earlier generations are allowed.
 - unknown-generation species are excluded by generation restrictions.
-- forme inclusion uses the base forme generation, while `getAll(false)` still filters handler-reported alt formes.
+- forme inclusion uses the form generation by default, while `getAll(false)` still filters handler-reported alt formes.
+- Mega and GMax forms are excluded by default and included only through their settings.
+- regional forms can use base-family generation only when the regional override is enabled.
 - evolutionary-relative expansion can include a Gen 9 relative when only Gen 1 is directly allowed.
 - mega evolution entries are retained only when their target species remains in the allowed pool.